 Years ago, I worked on the development of high-performance concrete for an offshore oil platform in Alaska.
 We needed to conduct abrasion testing at below-freezing temperatures, so we wanted to put the test apparatus in a cold room.
 One day my boss received a long letter from the lab manager explaining why that wasn’t going to work.
 The letter described a series of dire but implausible scenarios involving frostbite and death by hypothermia.
-On page 3, he mentioned that the testing equipment was too large to fit through the door of the cold room.
+On page 3, he mentioned in passing that the testing equipment was too large to fit through the door of the cold room.
 The letter went on for another page or so after that.
 My boss was both frustrated and amused.
-“All he had to say was, ‘Dear Bill, The damn thing won’t fit through the door.
+“All he had to say was, ‘Dear Bill, The damned thing won’t fit through the door.
 Love, Bill'” Instead, we had to slog through four pages of hand-wringing.
 Why didn’t he just get to the point?

 In teaching students how to write engineering reports for clients, I see this all the time.
 It’s most obvious in the executive summary, which should contain everything the executive needs to take action with confidence that it’s the best thing to do.
 To fit all that into a page or two, you have to get to the point.
 So don’t blather on about the company’s history and noble purposes or the benefits to humanity of your work.
 Readers don’t have time for that.

 When I’m reading the students’ draft reports, I often get as far as the ethical factors analysis before finding the real justification for the work.
 That is, the economic, environmental, global, social, and cultural implications of the project are often the key.
 This should come as no surprise, as engineering is all about the health, safety, and welfare of the public.
 Thinking critically about these aspects of the project often brings out some important ideas.